Origins of settlement |

 |New settlers and their influence on Norwich|

 Although we cannot dissociate the foundation, within a decade of the Conquest, with the building of the castle, Mancroft was more than an outer garrison for the castle.
-It must have been intended as a mechanism for provisioning for the castle and the type of settlers sought were merchants and tradesmen.
+Part of its purpose was presumably a mechanism for provisioning the castle, and the type of settlers sought were merchants and tradesmen.
 Mancroft was made a borough in its own right, as its original name "Newport" indicates, with customary dues kept down to 1d. a head, to attract traders.
 It may well have had its own reeve and court.
 Its market, with a monopoly on castle business, gradually superseded Tombland and became the focus of the city.
 The Tolbooth established there to collect market dues would have been a preferable choice for the administration of justice to the open-air Tombland.
 When the rival Norman and Anglo-Saxon boroughs amalgamated into a single administration, we cannot say.
 Certainly we have the impression of a unified community when Norwich received its first royal charter of liberties in 1194, although there is some evidence that the new local administration (now to be chosen by the burgesses, rather than by the king) involved two or more reeves, with Normans and Anglo-Saxons sharing power.

 However, by this time the cultural difference had dulled.
 Commercial intercourse, common ambitions (such as self-government), and common hatreds (such as against the Jews), helped forge Normans and Anglo-Scandinavians into one community.
 Despite Mancroft's rise and Conesford's decline, the character of the borough owed as much, if not more, to Anglo-Saxon than to Norman culture.
 A study of the customary laws of the borough shows little indisputable influence of French legal precedents.
 The burgesses resisted Norman innovations such as trial by combat or ordeal, or murdrum (a fine for an unsolved murder), obtaining exemptions from these in their first charter.
 The Anglo-Saxon preference for compurgation, as proof of guilt or innocence, persisted and only gradually gave way to trial by jury.
 That assizes of mort d'ancestor and novel disseisin were inoperative in towns was, however, a reflection more of the essentially mercantile interests of burgesses, rather than a cultural matter.
 And the abolition of the Anglo-Saxon miskenning (invalidation of a case in which pleading was not carried out according to strict formula) shows that the burgesses were not averse to discarding old custom when it hampered them.